-ASTP fellows’ benefits, salary, hours, and certification is reliant on the originating program department.
-They are appointed as co-terminus faculty in their Department.
+ASTP fellows’ benefits, salary, hours and certification is reliant on the originating program department.
+They are appointed as co-terminus faculty in their department.
 ASTP program applications are reviewed to ensure that the program will not negatively impact McGaw trainees.
 ASTP fellows are not appointed to McGaw.
-These programs are not considered McGaw fellowships, and McGaw does not oversee their educational environment, administrative processes, or other aspects of the program.
+These programs are not considered McGaw fellowships, and McGaw does not oversee their educational environment, administrative processes or other aspects of the program.
 Graduates will not receive a McGaw diploma.

-- Complete the Graduate Medical Education office's Non-Standard Fellowship application with signatures
+- McGaw's Non-Standard Fellowship Application with signatures

 - Supervision policy specific to proposed fellowship (no general departmental policies)